e-id-admin/eidch-ios-wallet/README.md

 The goal of this repository is to engage with the community and collaborate on developing the Swiss ecosystem for E-ID and other credentials.
 We warmly encourage you to engage with us by creating an issue in the repository.

-For more information about the project please visit the [introduction into open source of the public beta](https://github.com/e-id-admin/eidch-public-beta).
+For more information about the project please visit the [introduction into Public Beta](https://www.eid.admin.ch/de/public-beta).
+The technical documentation of the swiyu Public Beta Trust Infrastructure can be found [here](https://swiyu-admin-ch.github.io/).

 ## Installation and building